karashiiro/MachinaServer/README.md

-# MachinaWrapper
+# MachinaServer

-A simple Machina wrapper to send segments to an http server for easy IPC.
+A simple Machina wrapper to send segments to an HTTP server for easy IPC.